BlackRock ETF price cuts could cut revenue by up to $40 million

-(Reuters) - BlackRock Inc (BLK.N), the world’s largest money manager, said Wednesday that recently announced price cuts to the fees on some of its exchange-traded funds would likely lower its annual revenue by $35 million to $40 million.
+Oct 17 (Reuters) - BlackRock Inc, the world’s largest money manager, said Wednesday that recently announced price cuts to the fees on some of its exchange-traded funds would likely lower its annual revenue by $35 million to $40 million.

 But the revenue losses could be erased by growth in new, low-cost ETFs which were also introduced this week, BlackRock president Robert Kapito said.